 The problem among scientists, Lindzen said, is one of amplification of the findings.
 He characterized the findings of global warming advocates as “alarming.”

-“One has to distinguish between small and large changes … that it’s settled science should be offensive to any sentient individual,” he said.
+“One has to distinguish between small and large changes… but that it’s settled science should be offensive to any sentient individual,” he said.
 The models used by scientists are “exaggerating [global] warming,” according to Lindzen.